amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 // now, have 2 models defined: User and Company
 ```

-1. open terminal, `mysql -u root -p`. then, `desc users` and `desc companies` will have owner field in companies db.

 ```javascript
 // One-to-One
 User.hasOne(Company, { foreignKey: “owner” }); // This states that a One-to-One relationship exists between User and Company with foreign key defined in Company.